TheOnePath/Better-Flint-And-Steels/README.md

 ### Making an Issue for the mod

-If the above is true and everything is fine, then there many be a bug may I am unaware of.
+If the above is true and everything is fine, then there may be a bug I am unaware of.
 Please follow the next few steps:
 - Please start off your issue with [Issue] so I know this is definitely an issue report.
 - Specify what isn't working, limitedly, after performing the first step.